 anterior thoracic support, and head support.
 The footrests and armrests are adjusted to proper height.

 The patient will be put into in the SSO many times during the day.
-When the patient is sitting in the SSO, the practitioner will be able to watch for areas of pressure and analyze the overall fitting.
+When the patient is sitting in the SSO, the practitioner will complete pressure mapping or a pressure check to evaluate pressure management.
 At the end of this appointment, the seating practitioner will discuss the plan for the third day.

 (Up to 8 hours, as determined by your seating practitioner.)